MIC-SETA-4IR-TUT/DollynSabby-Ngema-Web/README.md

 How to load a file on Django

-1. Change directory
+1. Change directory:
   cd ecommerce

-2. Run a file
+2. Run a file:
   python manage.py runserver